survival-lumc/ValidationCompRisks/Prediction_CSC.md

 </table>

-Numerical calibration measures identified overestimation of the risk especially in the higher values of the estimated actual risk.
+Numerical calibration measures identified overestimation of the risk especially in the higher values of the observed outcome proportion of the primary event.

 #### 2.1.2 Calibration using the subdistribution hazard approach